THU-LYJ-Lab/Carla-Simulator/README.md

 - ### Coordinate Transformations

-  Our dataset may involve multiple coordinate systems, so we provide coordinate transformation scripts in our code.
+  Our dataset may involve multiple coordinate systems, so we provide coordinate conversion scripts in our code, located in the `coord_transform` folder.

-  `fbx2obj_axis.py` is used to convert the coordinate system of `fbx` files exported from Carla to the world coordinate system we use;
+  `fbx2obj_axis.py` is used to convert the coordinate system of FBX files exported from CARLA to our world coordinate system.

-  `left2right.py` and `right2left.py` are used to convert between left-handed and right-handed coordinate systems;
+  `left2right.py` and `right2left.py` are used to convert between left-handed and right-handed coordinate systems.

-  `carla2obj.py` and `obj2carla.py` are used to convert between our world coordinate system and the coordinate system of obj files exported from Carla.
+  `carla2obj.py` and `obj2carla.py` are used to convert between our world coordinate system and the OBJ coordinate system exported from CARLA.

 - ### Data Export

+  Scripts related to data export are located in the `export` folder.

-  We provide `path.txt`, which contains all the routes in our dataset (note: frame counts may not be accurate as we made minor adjustments to frame counts based on route length);
+  We provide `path.txt`, which records all the routes included in our dataset (note: the frame count may not be accurate, as we made minor adjustments to the frame count based on the length of the routes).

-  We provide `export.py` for exporting data.
-Please make sure you have Carla properly configured when running it, and it will export data to the `data/` directory in the same folder.
+  We provide `export.py` for data export.
+Make sure CARLA is configured correctly when running this script, and it will export data to the `data/` folder in the same directory.

-  If you need to modify the routes and frame counts in export.py, please refer to lines `341, 353, 423` in the code.
+  If you need to modify the routes and frame count in `export.py`, please edit `export_car_managet.py` and adjust the `frame_count` in `export.py`.

-  We provide `fbx2obj.py`, which is used to convert `fbx` files exported from Carla to `obj` files.
-It's important to note that when Carla exports fbx files, it does not export materials, so you may need to process materials to some extent.
+  We provide `fbx2obj.py`, located in the `misc` folder, which converts FBX files exported from CARLA to OBJ files.
+Please note that when exporting FBX files from CARLA, materials are not exported, so you will need to process the materials accordingly.

-- ### Dataset Processing
+- ### Data Processing

-  To facilitate dataset processing, we provide some dataset processing scripts.
+  To facilitate the processing of the dataset, we provide a data processing script located in the `misc` folder.

-  `parse2streetsurf_spd_new.py` is used to convert data exported from Carla into training-ready data.
+  `parse2streetsurf.py` is used to convert data exported from CARLA into training data, following the same format used by Streetsurf.

-  Currently, it has two modes.
-When `convert_flag` is `False`, you can place it under the `data` folder and run it to convert the data in the current folder;
+  It currently has two modes.
+When `convert_flag` is set to `False`, place it in the `data` folder and run it to convert the data in the current folder.

-  When `convert_flag` is `True`, it can recursively convert all data in the current subfolder.
-Please note that we have not extensively tested this feature, so we **do not** recommend enabling it.
+  When `convert_flag` is set to `True`, it can recursively convert all data in the current subfolders.
+Please note that this functionality has not been tested, so we do not recommend enabling this option.

 - ### Data Visualization

-  We also provide data visualization scripts to help visualize some of the data.
+  We also provide data visualization scripts to facilitate the visualization of certain data.
+These scripts are located in the `misc` folder.

-  `lidar2ply.py` is used to convert point clouds saved in `npz` format from our dataset into `ply` format for easy viewing;
+  `lidar2ply.py` converts point cloud data saved in `npz` format from our dataset into `ply` format for easier viewing.

-  `semseg2png.py` is used to convert entity segmentation data saved in `npz` format from our dataset into `png` format for visualization."
+  `semseg2png.py` converts semantic segmentation data saved in `npz` format from our dataset into `png` format for visualization.

 我们数据集所需要的所有外部 pip 库已经位于 `requirements.txt` 中。请注意，为了正常使用我们数据集中的所有代码，你必须安装并正确配置 carla，carla 的链接见上方。